apiaryio/api-elements/docs/element-definitions.md

 #### Example

-Assuming we have a custom basic authentication scheme defined as `Custom Basic Auth` and a custom token authentication scheme defined as `Custom Token Auth`, the following when used on an HTTP transaction within a resource implies that both of them MUST be satisfied.
+Assuming we have a custom basic authentication scheme defined as `Custom Basic Auth` and a custom token authentication scheme defined as `Custom Token Auth`, the following when used on an HTTP transaction within a resource implies that both authentication schemes MUST be satisfied.
 Please note this example is incomplete for the sake of keeping it short.

 ```json
 {